nus-labs/nus-labs.github.io/walkthrough.md

 Using iverilog to run simulation again, we can get a new graph.
 ![alt text](../images/result_faulty.png)

 Great!
-Now, the design does not leak any information by the attack!
+Now, the design does not leak any information from the attack!

 <link href="https://maxcdn.bootstrapcdn.com/bootstrap/3.3.7/css/bootstrap.min.css" rel="stylesheet">
 <script src="https://ajax.googleapis.com/ajax/libs/jquery/3.1.1/jquery.min.js"></script>